 - Rectal biopsy.
 In this test, a small sample of tissue is taken from the lining of the rectum to see if nerve cells are normal.

 - Transit study or marker study.
 In this test, your child will swallow a capsule containing markers that show up on X-rays taken over several days.
-Your child's doctor will analyze the way the markers move through your child's body.
+Your child's doctor will analyze the way the markers move through your child's digestive tract.